icinganalysis/icinganalysis.github.io/content/NACA-TN-1393.md

 - Kline, Dwight B., and Walker, Joseph A.: Meteorological Analysis of Icing Conditions Encountered in Low-Altitude Stratiform Clouds.
 NACA-TN-2306, 1951. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068851)
 - Perkins, Porter J., and Kline, Dwight B.: Analysis of Meteorological Data Obtained During Flight in a Supercooled Stratiform Clouds of High Liquid-Water Content.
 NACA-RM-E51D18, 1951.
 - Lewis, William, and Bergrun, Norman R.: A Probability Analysis of the Meteorological Factors Conducive to Aircraft Icing in the United States.
 NACA-TN-2738, 1952.
-- Neel, Carr B., Jr., and Steinmetz, Charles P.: The Calculated and Measured Performance Characteristics of a Heated-Wire Liquid-Water-Content Meter for Measuring Icing Severity.
-NACA-TN-2615, 1952.
+- Brun, Rinaldo J., Serafini, John S., and Moshos, George J.: Impingement of Water Droplets on an NACA 651-212 Airfoil at an Angle of Attack of 4°.
+NACA-RM-E52B12, 1952. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068679)
 - Neel, Carr B., Jr.: A Heated-Wire Liquid-Water-Content Instrument and Results of Initial Flight Tests in Icing Conditions.
-NACA-RM-A54I23, 1955.
+NACA-RM-A54I23, 1955. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068734)

 ## Related Works